magicbell/magicbell-js/packages/magicbell/README.md

 #### Get notification metrics grouped by topic

-Query the metrics of notification broadcasts and their recipients, grouped by topic.
+Query the metrics of broadcasts and their recipients, grouped by topic.

 ```js
 await magicbell.metrics.topics.get();